-Please read this short article from the American Academy of Pediatrics.
-Lunchables are not the answer to good nutrition for your children.
-It’s still more healthy to cook at home and from scratch.
-I know it takes more time, but it’s better for everyone.
-And eat it together so your family can find out how the day went.
+With everyone back in school and schedules growing busier, it’s easy to choose shortcuts when it comes to meal planning.
+Those ready-made meals and snacks, however, are not always the answer to good nutrition.
+It’s still healthier to cook at home and from scratch.
+We know that it takes more time, but it’s better for everyone.
+And eating together allows everyone in your family to communicate and find out how the day went.

-Out of 79 infant mixed grains and fruits, 41 contained at least one added sugar, and 35 of these foods contained more than 35 percent calories from sugar.
-Seventy-two percent of toddler dinners were high in sodium, containing more than 210 mg consumed per meal.
-On average, dry fruit-based snacks contained 60 grams of sugar and 66 percent of calories from total sugars.
-The most commonly used added sugars were:
+In a 2015 study, researchers examined the sodium and sugar contents of 1,074 infant and toddler dinners, snacks, fruits, vegetables, dry cereals, juices and desserts.
+They found that a significant amount of these commercial meals and foods sold in the U.S. were very high in sodium and sugar.
+Out of 79 infant mixed grains and fruits, 41 contained at least one added sugar, and 35 got more than 35 percent of their calories from sugar.
+Seventy-two percent of toddler dinners were high in sodium, containing more than 210 mg per meal.
+On average, dry fruit-based snacks contained 60 grams of sugar and 66 percent of their calories from total sugars.
+The most common sugars were:

 * Fruit Juice Concentrate (56%)